Aiga Rasch: The "three questions marks" logo

-Rasch had worked for the publishers, Kosmos Verlag as a freelance contributor since 1962, providing illustrations for children's and young people's books.
+Rasch had worked for Kosmos Verlag as a freelance contributor since 1962, providing illustrations for children's and young people's books.
 In 1969 she came across the first two volumes in the new series, "Das Gespensterschloss" ("The Secret of Terror Castle") and "Die flüsternde Mumie" ("The whispering Mummy") – based on Alfred Hitchcock films – with dust jackets by Jochen Bartsch, and she questioned their impact.
 She did not think they stood out particularly.
 She submitted alternative cover designs of her own, but these were met with initial suspicion.
 She then suggested to the publishers that if they used her proposal, and it failed to gain traction in the shops, she would forego her fee for the design.
 The initial response remained negative, but eventually they were persuaded to let her provide a design for the cover page of the third volume in the series.

 In 1970 she presented her cover page proposal for the third volume, "Fluch des Rubins", as a collage using just red, white and black.
 She later switched to a full-colour design, eventually switching to using the then new felt pens.
 The protagonists in the stories never featured in the title images, which was explained as an artistic device that would permit readers to develop their own mental images.

 Although the American series on which the German one was originally based originally ran to only 43 books, in Germany the "Die drei ???" series achieved a momentum which enabled Kosmos to produce 89 of the between 1970 and 1999, and they all came with covers designed by Aiga Rasch.
 Her contribution included 16 redesigned cover for new editions of previously published books.
 After she retired, Rasch worked again for Kosmos from 2006, producing more book cover designs, some now reworked digitally.

 Rasch's cover designs were not restricted to books.
 After 1979 her "Three question marks" cover designs were also used for "Talking Books" issued under the Europa label.
 Including re-issues and talking books, publications featuring Aiga Rasch's cover designs have appeared on more than 30 million published copies in Germany alone.
 Her "Three question marks" cover-logo was also incorporated in designs used in China, Greece and Russia.